nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should occupy less than 5MB of disk space in total (program+save file).
+6. Should occupy less than 300MB of memory.
+7. Should take less than 3 seconds to respond for any command.
+8. Commands should be easy to be understood by average English-speaking users.
+9. Save file should be compatible across different versions.
+10. Should be developed with OOP concept.
+11. Should remain working without internet access.
+12. Codes should comply Java Coding Standard.
+13. All features must comes with help documentation.
+14. Should be free to use.

 ## Appendix D : Glossary